TPiphone/Bigdata_Event_Detection/README.md

 This will generate a plot showing the timestamps and magnitudes of the detected severe weather events.

-Feel free to explore the project and adapt it to your specific needs.
-Happy coding!

 ### Key Features

 Here are some key features of this project: